Go Practices 101

 function in the log

-standard package instead of the
+standard package instead of the corresponding function in the fmt

+standard package.
 The reason is the print functions in the log

 standard package is very small for this specific program).